 Mistakes Lead to Renovation Lessons

-- no casings on windows, no baseboards and no crown molding
+- No casings on the windows, no baseboard and no crown molding.

-- an add-on porch that was poorly constructed and didn’t match the rest of the exterior architecture
+- An add-on porch poorly constructed that didn't match the home's exterior architecture.

 On her second renovation, lessons came from so-called professionals who took advantage of her lack of knowledge .
 Constance hired a general contractor based on the recommendation of a friend, but she didn’t thoroughly vet his work history and references.
 He made last minute staffing changes and undertook unnecessary work to increase costs and extend the life of the project.
 A cabinet company used her lack of understanding of the terminology to complicate and inflate the expense of her order.

 For her third project, Constance hired a contractor who had worked on the best homes in the semi-custom community.
 It didn’t hurt that he was a former model who was charming and attractive.
 His sub-contractors were arrogant and condescending.
 For example, the painter completed work for other customers on her job site, severely understaffed the job which greatly extended the time, and when she complained, told her she was being selfish.

 Constance offers these tips based on the renovation lessons she’s learned:

 - Take your time planning and do your homework so you know what to expect.

 - Have a thorough understanding of how you plan to use a space and make a detailed wish list for the renovations you want.